billy-hipps/Shortest-Vector-Problem-Solution/README.md

 ### Building the Docker Container

 To build the Docker container, ensure you have Docker installed on your system.
-Navigate to the directory containing the `Dockerfile` and run the following command:
+Open the `Dockerfile` and enter your username and email to the marked areas, then save and run the following command:

 ```sh
 docker build -t svp-listsieve